gidavies/AlarmsIOTSimulator/README.md

 The following environment variables are required to be set before running from the command line:

 - AlarmTopic - The Event Grid Topic EndPoint.
-- AlarmResource - The path to the resource in the form: /subscriptions/[your subscription id]/resourceGroups/[your resource group name]/providers/Microsoft.EventGrid/topics/[your EventGrid topic name].
 - AlarmKey - The Event Grid Topic key.
 - AlarmImageRoot - The URL to the source of the alarm images.
 Each image in the folder must be named photoXX.png where XX = 01, 02, 03 etc..